Palestinians set fire to Jewish shrine; Israeli soldier stabbed

 Reuters television footage showed the Palestinian rolling on the ground and surrounded by Israeli troops after the attack.
 He was holding a knife and wearing a fluorescent yellow vest over a t-shirt marked "PRESS".

-The foreign press association in Israel and the Palestinian territories said it deplored the attack and called on Palestinian media organisations to verify all staff credentials.
+The foreign press association in Israel and the Palestinian territories said it deplored the attack and called on Palestinian media organizations to verify all staff credentials.

 The Palestinian journalists union said the knife attacker had no links to any media outlets and urged Israel not to use the event as an excuse to attack its press members.